Alcohol means beer, wine, fermented beverages, intermediate products and other alcohol (spirits).

 For an importer a tax liability arises upon the import of alcohol on the date when the customa debt is incurred and a debtor shall submit an excise duty return and pay excise duty pursuant to the Community Customs Code.

-Alcohol that is not permitted for consumption (application of excise suspension) shall move across the Estonian border to an excise warehouse, to the registered trader's place of business, or between the excise warehouses in Estonia.
+Alcohol that is not permitted for consumption (application of excise suspension) shall move across the Estonian border to an excise warehouse, to the registered consignee's place of business, or between the excise warehouses in Estonia.
 Alcohol must be transported together with the accompanying documents.

 The movement of alcohol between the Member States must be carried out pursuant to the delivery notes established in the EU legislation.
 A delivery note must contain an adequate description of the goods and other information that would enable to identify the origin of alcohol and the persons responsible for it.
 Upon importation of alcohol the customs declaration shall be used instead of the accompanying document.